-The Impact of Stony Brook University Hospital on the Economy and the Community – January 2013*
+The Impact of Stony Brook University Hospital on the Economy and the Community – January 2016*

-Hospitals are integral to strengthening and supporting social and family infrastructures of local communities that rely on local healthcare systems to:
+Hospitals are integral to strengthening and supporting social and family infrastructures of local communities.

 - deliver high-quality healthcare to the communities they serve regardless of ability to pay.

-Beyond The Scope Of Healthcare
+Beyond the Scope of Healthcare

 *SOURCE: Healthcare Association of New York State